Standing up for victims of CSE

 - Briefed a series of Justice and Home Office ministers on the situation in Telford, ensuring that those at the top of Government are aware of the nuances of the circumstances on the ground.

-- I have repeatedly met with local Police to discuss this over the last 7 years.
+- I have repeatedly met with local Police to discuss this over the last 7 years to discuss the internal culture and response to CSE cases so that victims are better supported through the justice system.